Spring Boot + Jersey REST + JPA + Hibernate CRUD Example

 4. Find the javax.ws.rs API to produce and consume media type.

-@PathParam: It binds the value of URI template parameter to a resource method parameter.
-Find the example.
+@PathParam: Binds the value of URI template parameter to a resource method parameter.
+Find the code snippet.

 @GET